-- Introducing auctions: the funding for medium-sized combined heat and power stations with a capacity of between 1 and 50 megawatts will be determined by auction – as is the case for energy technologies covered by the Renewable Energy Sources Act.
+- Introducing auctions: since 2017, the funding for medium-sized combined heat and power stations with a capacity of between 1 and 50 megawatts has been determined by auction – as is the case for energy technologies covered by the Renewable Energy Sources Act.
 A new funding category which will cover innovative CHP systems will also be introduced.
 The auction system has been enshrined in the 2017 revision of the CHP Act.
 The details of this system are set out in the ordinance on CHP auctions.

 - Harmonising privileges granted under the Combined Heat and Power Act with those granted under the Renewable Energy Sources Act: privileges granted to energy-intensive industries under the Combined Heat and Power Act will be made to comply with EU state aid rules and matched to the special equalisation scheme provided for in the Renewable Energy Sources Act.
 A company which has received a decision granting it privileges under the Renewable Energy Sources Act will also be granted privileges under the CHP Act.